Nick Kargel, Proprietor

 I guess I got my start making movies with my dad’s video camera.
 My friends and I set up a studio in the basement, complete with curtains (bed sheets), props (laundry hamper as news desk), and lights (probably a code violation).
 By the fifth grade I was running the spotlight for school plays and never stopped doing technical theatre.
 While getting my degree in music education (CU Boulder) I worked at Macky Auditorium (the school’s road house) and the opera department’s scene shop.
 At those places I was lucky to have great mentors and to get an unofficial second major in production.
 After college I worked a mish-mash of carpenter, designer and technical director jobs until starting You Want What?
 Productions.

 Like most small business owners, at You Want What?
 I mostly just sit in my office sipping scotch and smoking giant cigars.
 Which is what I call working with clients, designing our products, and developing the business.
 Outside that, I also design scenery and lighting for many theater and dance companies.
 I’ve received Colorado Theatre Guild Henry Award nominations for Best Lighting Design (Boulder’s Dinner Theatre’s Ragtime) and Best Scenic Design (Vintage Theatre’s A Streetcar Named Desire).
-I've even had the opportunity to production manage The Handsome Little Devils' Squrim Burpee Circus for its Off-Broadway run at The New Victory Theatre.
+I've even had the opportunity to production manage the Off-Broadway premier of Dot by Coleman Domingo, directed by Susan Stroman at The Vineyard Theatre, and I spent 10 weeks in Beijing (after a year of planning) as Production Supervisor for a Chinese-produced, 50,000 square foot immersive Peter Pan.
+Ask me about that sometime (preferably over a drink).

 I have created my own job doing the work I love with colleagues and clients I respect.
 We should all be so lucky.